xexyl/jparse/README.md

 repo](https://github.com/ioccc-src/mkiocccentry), but we provide it here so that anyone can use it.

+This document discusses the dependencies (and how to obtain, compile and install them), how to compile and install (as well as uninstall, should you need to deobfuscate your system :-) ) the `jparse` tools and library, how to report bugs and a brief history on `jparse` as a whole.

+For information on our utilities, including `jparse(1)` but also tools to encode/decode JSON decoded/encoded strings (others of different applications are in the pipeline as well), we refer you to the [jparse_util_README.md](https://github.com/xexyl/jparse/blob/master/jparse_util_README.md) file.

 As a stand-alone tool, `jparse` itself is less useful, except for validating JSON documents (as a file on disk or stdin or even over a network, or as a string), and as a simple example that uses the library.

-On the other hand, the `jparse` library is much more useful because you can integrate it into your own applications and work with the parsed tree(s).
+The `jparse` library is much more useful for C programmers because you can integrate it into your own applications and work with the parsed tree(s).

-For information on our utilities, including `jparse(1)` but also tools to encode/decode JSON decoded/encoded strings, we refer you to the [jparse_util_README.md](https://github.com/xexyl/jparse/blob/master/jparse_util_README.md) file.

 For information on using the `jparse` library, we refer you to the file [jparse_library_README.md](https://github.com/xexyl/jparse/blob/master/jparse_library_README.md).

 We also do recommend that you read the [json_README.md](https://github.com/xexyl/jparse/blob/master/json_README.md) document to better understand the JSON terms used in this repo.

-This document discusses the dependencies (and how to obtain, compile and install them), how to compile and install (as well as uninstall, should you need to deobfuscate your system :-) ) the tools and library, in order to use it, how to report bugs and a brief history on `jparse` as a whole.

 For information on our testing suite, we refer you to the [test_jparse/README.md](https://github.com/xexyl/jparse/blob/master/test_jparse/README.md),